vnkeaton/biometric-match/README.md

 The application is configured to create a docker image.

 TO RUN:
--The build-java sh ($chmod +x build-java) will build the REST application as biometric-match-0.0.1-SNAPSHOT.jar.
+The build-java sh ($chmod +x build-java) will build the REST application as biometric-match-0.0.1-SNAPSHOT.jar.

--The build-docker sh ($chmod +x build-docker) will build a docker image and runs the application in the docker container.
+The build-docker sh ($chmod +x build-docker) will build a docker image and runs the application in the docker container.

--The clg sh ($chmod +x clg) will build the REST application, build the docker image, and run the docker container.  (this is the one to run.)
+The clg sh ($chmod +x clg) will build the REST application, build the docker image, and run the docker container.  (this is the one to run.)

 I used PostMan for testing.  (see post json exported file: biometric-match-api.postman_collection.json)